Manganese(II) carbonate: Reactions and uses

 This method is sometimes employed in the production of manganese dioxide, which is used in dry-cell batteries and for ferrites.

-Manganese carbonate is widely used as an additive to plant fertilizers to cure manganese deficient crops.
-It is also used in health foods, in ceramics as a glaze colorant and flux, and in concrete stains.
+Manganese carbonate is widely used as an additive within plant fertilizers.
+It is also used in multivitamins, in ceramics as a glaze colorant and flux, and in concrete stains.

-It is used in medicine as a hematinic.

 Toxicity

 Manganese poisoning, also known as manganism, may be caused by long-term exposure to manganese dust or fumes.